Arturo Herrero

 sparky

-I have started to hack on an idea I had last week.
-The idea is to display statistics about version control systems in a Unix shell and I also want to improve my command line fu.
+I have played with the idea of displaying statistics about version control systems in a Unix shell, and I also wanted to improve my command line skills.

-Before start, I remembered spark, an awesome project that generates sparklines for a set of data, so I interested in trying an alternative Groovy implementation and have fun.
+Before starting, I remembered spark, a project that generates sparklines for a set of data, so I became interested in trying an alternative Groovy implementation to have fun.

-sparky takes a list of numbers (comma-delimited, spaces, whatever you’d like) and then prints a sparkline out of it.
+sparky takes a list of numbers—comma-delimited or spaces—and then prints a sparkline out of it.
 It’s designed to be used in conjunction with other scripts that can output in that format.

 $ sparky 1 5 22 13 53